neoxush/vmess/README.md

 # Hello World
-some open and free v2ray feeds, use it wisely and under your risk control
+some open and free v2ray feeds, use it wisely and under your own risk control